 Your focus keyphrase is the keyword(s) you want your post or page to rank for.
-If you’re particularly eager to rank for a specific keyword, you’ll probably be tempted to optimize many articles on your site for that keyphrase.
+If you’re particularly eager to rank for a specific keyword, you’ll probably be tempted to optimize many articles for that keyphrase.
 But, that’s not what a focus keyphrase is for!
-You should only ever use a focus keyphrase once.
+You should only use it once.
 But why?
-And what do you do if you desperately want to rank for that one particular keyphrase?
-Don’t despair: I’ll tell you all about it in this post.
+And what if you desperately want to rank for that particular keyphrase?
+Don’t despair: we’ll tell you all about it in this post.

 Don’t compete with your own articles

-The main reason why you shouldn’t use your focus keyphrase more than once is that you don’t want to compete with yourself for a position in Google.
-If you optimize two different articles for the same focus keyphrase, you’re telling Google that both are suitable for people searching for that keyword, and you want both of them to appear in the search results.
-While that’s not necessarily impossible to do, you’ll find it very hard.
+Why shouldn’t you use your focus keyphrase more than once?
+Because you don’t want to compete with yourself for a position in Google.
+This phenomenon is also called keyword cannibalization.
+By optimizing two different articles for the same focus keyphrase, you’re telling Google two things: that both are suitable for people searching for that keyphrase, and both should appear in the search results.

 Ranking for your desired keyphrase

 What do you do if you want to rank for a particular keyphrase?
 Imagine you’re starting an online store for horse feed.
 You probably want to rank for [horse feed].
 Seeing as you’re just starting, that’ll be pretty hard.
 You might think you need to optimize all your posts for [horse feed], but as we’ve just seen, that’s definitely not the case.